freerobby/pitmon/README.md

 pitmon is a monitor application for the
-[BBQ Guru CyberQ WIFI controller](http://www.thebbqguru.com). pitmon was written in Python as a WSGI app using the Django framework.
+[BBQ Guru CyberQ WIFI controller](http://www.thebbqguru.com). pitmon is written in Python and Javascript using D3 to show a nice chart of a cook. pitmon is still being developed and not in a generally usable state.

 ![pitmon.png](https://raw.githubusercontent.com/scotte/pitmon/master/static/pitmon.png)